Sex Offender Registration Removal

 We work closely with you to develop compelling reasons for why you should no longer have to register as a sex offender.
 We work closely with you to develop compelling reasons for why you should no longer have to register as a sex offender.How Will You Develop This Information?

-When you meet with our attorneys, we will ask you to sign releases for any counseling and treatment records.
+When you meet with our attorney, we will ask you to sign releases for any counseling and treatment records.
 We will meet with you several times to take a complete social history so that we can advocate for you as strongly as possible to the judge.
 If necessary, we will assist you in obtaining updated sexual deviancy evaluations and sexual history polygraphs to show the court that you pose little to no risk of committing a new crime.
 We will also contact any law enforcement or Department of Corrections officials who can speak well of your compliance with your judgment and sentence.

 NO. Removing the requirement to register will have no impact on removing the record of your conviction.
 Currently, the law only allows certain juvenile convictions to be removed and sealed.
 Like the sex offender registration removal requirements, these requirements are complicated and require a thorough understanding of the law.
 To determine if you are eligible to have your conviction vacated, please call our office to set up an appointment.
 To learn more about juvenile sealing please see Sealing the Record of Conviction for Juvenile Offenders page of our website.